 Whether you have a layover, overnight sleepover or you are just quickly passing through, our Houston Airport Guide is a great place to start planning your visit.
 Here, you’ll find information on services and facilities available inside the airport – including details about airport lounges, WiFi, mobile charging points, lockers, 24-hour food options, nearby hotels, and everything in between.

-the announcement are incredibly annoying…all night long.
+the announcements are incredibly annoying…all night long.
 The security woke me up by kicking my backpack (which was my pillow). -wezzard

 IAH Airport Overview